My Home Page with Links to My Other

 by George H. Quester

-After several years of horrific evils, Harry S. Truman had a chance to create a safer, non-nuclear world.
+After years of horrific evils, Harry S. Truman had a chance to create a safer, non-nuclear world.
 Yet, moral daring was no more likely to be found in 1946 than it was in the 1930s.
-The history of American foreign policy has largely consisted of doing too little or nothing until disaster struck.
+The history of American foreign policy has largely consisted of doing too little or too wrong until disaster struck.

 Truman could have prevented the millions of lives and trillions of dollars lost during the “cold” war.
-He could have prevented the world we live in now where most individuals in the industrialized world are minutes away from incineration or fatal illness.
+He could have prevented the world we live in, where most individuals in the industrialized world are minutes away from incineration or severe illness.

-Quester summarizes three views that have been popular in international policies: Marxist, neo-realist and liberal.
-The Marxist blames everything on imperialism.
-The neo-realist claims that every country is trying only to maximize its own power.
-The liberal argues that the U.S. is a decent or good democratic country.
+Quester summarizes three views popular in international policies: "Marxist," "neo-realist," and "liberal."
+The Marxism blames imperialism.
+Neo-realism claims every country tries to maximize its own power or the power of certain groups controlling the country.
+Liberalism argues that the U.S. is a decent or good country.

-Against massive evidence to the contrary—Stalin’s invasions, and agitations—the Marxist radical blames the cold war on the United States.
-The neo-realist is too lazy to distinguish truth from untruth and blames everyone.
+Against massive evidence to the contrary—Stalin’s invasions and agitations—the Marxism blames the cold war on the United States.
+The neo-realist fails to distinguish truth from untruth and blames all competing sides.

-Most people seem to think the world is safest if it features mutually assured destruction or no one has nuclear weapons.
+Most individuals think the world is safest if it has mutually assured destruction or no one has nuclear weapons.
 Quester argues for another alternative.
 The world would be safer if the United States and no one else ever had nuclear weapons.

-Quester argues that a U.S. liberation of the world in 1946, 47 or 48 would have cost somewhere between almost nothing and several hundred repetitions of Hiroshima and Nagasaki in the Soviet Union, plus many conventional warfare deaths in Western Europe.
-The option that was chosen cost at least 50 million deaths, trillions of dollars, enormous opportunity losses and huge costs in the future.
-The U.S. now has a limited ability and willingness to protect individuals around the globe.
-It can police only when interference by other nuclear powers is low.
-Since 1945 more than 40,000 nuclear warheads have been produced and the control of those weapons is now in an abysmal state.
+Quester argues that a U.S. liberation of the world in 1946, 47, or 48 would have cost somewhere between almost nothing and several hundred repetitions of Hiroshima and Nagasaki in the Soviet Union, plus many, many conventional warfare deaths in Western Europe.
+The option chosen cost at least 50 million deaths, trillions of dollars, enormous opportunity losses, and huge costs in the future.
+The U.S. now has limited ability and willingness to protect individuals around the globe.
+It can police when interference by other nuclear powers is low or when politicians and defense contractors see a profitable opportunity.
+Since 1945, humans produced more than 40,000 nuclear warheads and control of those weapons is abysmal.

-Of course, any stoppage of nuclear proliferation would have required vigilance.
-The U.S. would have had to keep nuclear secrets, control uranium deposits, control coal ash and punish any nation that attempted to develop any sort of nuclear industry.
+Any stoppage of nuclear proliferation would have required vigilance.
+The U.S. would have had to keep nuclear secrets, control uranium deposits, control coal ash, and punish any nation that attempted to develop a nuclear industry.

-He argues that Rome and Britain used their military superiority to maintain the peace in previous centuries and that the United States should have at least considered he same in the 1940s.
+Rome and Britain, Quester points out, used military superiority to maintain the peace in previous centuries.
+The United States should have at least considered he same in the 1940s.
 Quester points to a Polish general who in 1933 wanted a French-Polish war against Hitler before Germany could rearm.
 The world may have become a better place if others had agreed with Marshall Pilsudski.
+Or if Anthony Eden, or someone else, had assassinated Hitler.

-Quester explores other alternatives such as the British developing nuclear weapons first and a Soviet sneak attack in 1949.
-In 1949 the handful of American nuclear materials were located at two sites in New Mexico.
-A Russian sneak attack on these sites with Tu-4 bombers could have paved the way for Soviet domination of the world.
+Quester explores other alternatives--the British developing nuclear weapons first and a Soviet sneak attack in 1949.
+In 1949 American nuclear materials rested at two sites in New Mexico.
+A Russian sneak attack with Tu-4 bombers could have paved the way for Soviet domination of the world.

-Among the science fiction crowd, a popular theme is that planets with intelligent life will have a hard time surviving the invention of nuclear weapons.
-But situations of mutually assured destruction may be rare.
+Among the science fiction crowd, a popular theme argues planets with intelligent life have difficulty surviving the invention of nuclear weapons.
+But situations of mutually assured destruction may not be the norm.
 The first group on other planets to develop nuclear weapons may not allow others to develop them.
-If the Soviet Union had nuclear weapons in 1946 and no one else was close to having them, the world would be a very different place.
-Stalin would have used nuclear weapons to win his “class struggle.”
+If the Soviet Union had nuclear weapons in 1946, and no one else was close to having them, the world might be a very different place.
+Stalin could have used nuclear weapons to win his “class struggle.”
 Or imagine what the world would be like if the United States sank into the ocean in 1946.

-Nuclear Monopoly is mostly an well-reasoned exploration of alternatives, including some that many consider intuitively “too offensive.”
+Nuclear Monopoly is mostly a well-reasoned exploration of alternatives, including some that many consider intuitively “too offensive.”
 The prose is deft.
-Surprisingly, Quester himself does not seem to support a nuclear monopoly even though his arguments do.
+Surprisingly, Quester does not seem to support a nuclear monopoly though his arguments may.
 Recommended.

 —Book review article by J.T.